Michellehlcn/cluster/README.md

 python3 release_info.py -u root -p $MONGODB_ROOT_PASSWORD -s test -t v1.0
 ```

-- How would you handle errors related to MongoDB connectivity or document insertion in your script?
+- Handle errors related to MongoDB connectivity or document insertion in the script
+The argparse will handle the suffice details for connecting to MongoDB
+First we should check if the document exists in the database, if not we throw an exception, otherwise directly save the document

-- Explain the importance of using Helm charts for deploying applications like MongoDB in Kubernetes.
+- The importance of using Helm charts for deploying applications like MongoDB in Kubernetes.
+Helm charts support versioning, allowing developers to version their application deployments and configuration changes.
+This feature facilitates easy rollbacks to previous versions if anything goes wrong, enhancing deployment reliability.
+The rolling back feature is important if there are any incident problems with deployment configuration.
+Helm creates abstractions between the app developer and sysop deployment.
+Perfect if you don't want to know the details of deploying ingress etc.

-- Describe a solution where the script requested above is integrated into.
-- Explain your thought process and how you could improve the script to improve your use case.
+- Solution where the script requested above is integrated into Explain your thought process and how you could improve the script to improve your use case.
+Need to combined with a different action script, to manifest the timestamp of deploymment, or integrate in the helm chart configuration using customized yml files